miha128/scrapebench/README.md

 # scrapebench
-scrape from geekbench (python edition) geekbench result parser i wrote because i needed it for... educational purposes (and a pretty json list too!!) (and also because the only scraper i found was ruby based and i hate ruby) configurable with another baseurl if you're really into that and are trying to host ur own ig wait i forgot to write usage n shit hold on
+scrape from geekbench (python edition)

+geekbench result parser i wrote because i needed it for... educational purposes (and a pretty json list too!!) (and also because the only scraper i found was ruby based and i hate ruby)

+configurable with another baseurl if you're really into that and are trying to host ur own ig

+wait i forgot to write usage n shit hold on

+oh yeah you need to install requests and bs4

+pip install beautifulsoup4 requests

 | argument        | descritpion                                                                                                                                                                                                                    |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |